With household bills rising from April 1st, you can find help and support on our cost of living webpages

 The Council has been working with the City Region Combined Authority around the transformation of the Strand since 2021.
 The award of money from Central Government in 2023 means that this transformation can now begin.

-The area next to the canal, now known as Salt and Tar, is a flexible events space in the heart of Bootle.
+The area next to the canal, now known as Salt and Tar, is an outdoor events space in the heart of Bootle.
 It has been used for a range of community and large-scale events.
-This year has been the first year of running a full events programme, with Tom Jones playing two nights in August as part of the music weekender.
+2024 was the first year of running a full events programme, with Tom Jones playing two nights in August as part of the music weekender.

 The Salt and Tar site will be linked to the wider open spaces being developed as part of the Strand repurposing project.